ursooperduper/ursooperduper-site-old/about.md

 In the fall of 2014, I was accepted to and attended Hacker School (now [Recurse Center](https://www.recurse.com)), where I spent a blissful ten weeks focused on learning iOS development with Xcode and Swift, and later focused on app development with JavaScript.

-I started this blog to document and share my experience at Hacker School, projects I was working on and tips on workflow productivity (I <3 tmux).
+I started this blog to document and share my experience at Hacker School, projects I was working on, and tips on workflow productivity (I <3 tmux).
 However, at the beginning of 2015, everything I was working towards was put on hold when I received a stage 3 colon cancer diagnosis.

 After numerous surgeries, chemotherapy, and assorted illnesses, in the fall of 2015, I'm on the road to recovery and back to making things!